 Music and Artistic Director, REAL ORQUESTA SINFÓNICA DE SEVILLA (ROSS)

 In 2014 Maestro Axelrod became the new Artistic and Musical Director of the Real Orquesta Sinfónica de Sevilla (ROSS).
 His contract was unanimously extended through the 2019-2020 season.
 Other positions include Principal Guest Conductor of Orchestra Sinfonica di Milano “Giuseppe” Verdi (LaVerdi), from 2001-2017 season, Music Director of the l'Orchestre National des Pays de la Loire from 2009-2013, Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater from 2004-2009, and Music Director of "Hollywood in Vienna" from 2009-2011, with the ORF Vienna Radio Orchestra.

 Since 2001, Mr. Axelrod has conducted over 160 orchestras around the world, 30 operas and 50 world premieres.
 Among his long-term relationships with European orchestras are Berlin's RSB, NDR Symphony Hamburg, hr-Sinfonieorchester Frankfurt, Orchestra Sinfonica della RAI Torino, Teatro La Fenice Orchestra in Venice, Orchestra del Maggio Musicale Fiorentino, Orchestre de Paris, Orchestra Svizzera Italiana in Lugano and the Mariinsky Orchestra.
 In Japan, Mr. Axelrod regularly conducts the NHK and Kyoto Symphony Orchestras.
 In the USA, Mr. Axelrod has performed with the Chicago Symphony, Los Angeles Philharmonic, and the Philadelphia Orchestra among others.

-Highlights of Maestro Axelrod’s upcoming engagements include debuts with the Symphonieorchester des Bayerischen Rundfunks, the Filarmonica della Scala, the Prague Radio Symphony, the Netherlands Philharmonic, the Royal Flemish Philharmonic, and returns to the RAI Symphony Orchestra, the OSI in Lugano, the Maggio Musicale Fiorentino Orchestra, at the Enescu Festival, the Beethoven Festival in Warsaw, and the Pacific Music Festival in Sapporo, Japan.
+Highlights of Maestro Axelrod’s upcoming engagements include debuts with the Symphonieorchester des Bayerischen Rundfunks, the Filarmonica della Scala, the Prague Radio Symphony, the Netherlands Philharmonic, the Antwerp Symphony Orchestra, and returns to the RAI Symphony Orchestra, the OSI in Lugano, the Maggio Musicale Fiorentino Orchestra, at the Enescu Festival, the Beethoven Festival in Warsaw, and the Pacific Music Festival in Sapporo, Japan.